WoodWing/csde-components-boilerplate/docs/directives/IMAGE.md

 # `doc-image`

-Binds an image to a html element.
+Binds an image to an html element.
 For `IMG` tag elements the image url is bound to the `src` attribute:

     <img doc-image="key" src="bound-image-url">